medic/cht-docs/content/en/contribute/code/core/dev-environment.md

 ## The Happy Path Installation

+CHT Core development can be done on Linux, macOS, or Windows (using the [Windows Subsystem for Linux (WSL2)](https://learn.microsoft.com/en-us/windows/wsl/install)).
 This CHT Core developer guide will have you install NodeJS, npm, Grunt and CouchDB (via Docker) on your local workstation.

 ### Install NodeJS, npm, grunt and Docker

 First, update your current packages and install some supporting tools:

+_(Node {{< param nodeVersion >}} is the environment used to run the CHT server in production, so this is the recommended version of Node to use for development.)_

 {{< tabpane persistLang=false lang=shell >}}
 {{< tab header="Linux (Ubuntu)" >}}